fbpx

 Currently on the table I’m about to introduce Australian beeswax pillar candles and I’m selecting glazes and working on forms for a stoneware tabletop release later in the year.

-Above left: Dashing out the door with my daily essentials, keys, bag, basket / Above right: The time to leave always comes around so much faster these days.
+Above left: Dashing out the door with my daily essentials, keys, bag, and basket / Above right: The time to leave always comes around so much faster these days.
 I wear my ‘Kara Rosenlund’ leather bag daily, you can tell it’s well loved.

 Before I know it it’s usually time to grab my leather bag and head home to our new baby Edie.